Blue Cross Blue Shield Medicare Insurance Review & Complaints: Health Insurance

 Anthem has many different Better Business Bureau (BBB) pages since they serve so many areas.
 Since we have focused this review on Anthem Blue Cross of California, which has an A+ rating with the BBB.
 There are 63 complaints on file in the past three years.

-Anthem has seen an improvement in their Medicare Star ratings overall in the past few years.
+Anthem has seen an improvement in its Medicare Star ratings overall in the past few years.
 This report applies across the country, so the star ratings for each individual plan may vary.

 There are 414 reviews on Anthem on Consumer Affairs; overall the star rating is just under two stars.
 There are a lot of complaints regarding claims being denied.
 Again, as noted previously, this applies to all of Anthem’s business and not just Medicare.
 When looked at from that angle, the complaint volume isn’t high.